jthluke/ce186/server_db/readme.txt

 		4. Record user input, user feedback
 		5. Post trip route visualization on Google Map (the latest one)
 		6. Indicators of origin, destionation, proximity warning and collision warning, each with a different info window (try click it!)

+===== 	up to 11.29.2017.
+With the pitch, we have successfully concluded our project and only two more tasks to go, one is the showcase and the other is the final report!
+Keep it going, GREAT WORK TEAM!